 Welcome to the Office of Cancer Survivorship Program, DCCPS

-The NCI Office of Cancer Survivorship (OCS) works to enhance the quality and length of survival of all persons diagnosed with cancer and to prevent, minimize, or manage adverse effects experienced during cancer survivorship.
+The NCI Office of Cancer Survivorship (OCS) works to enhance the quality and length of survival of all persons diagnosed with cancer and to prevent, minimize, or manage adverse effects of cancer and its treatment.

-OCS works to promote a better understanding of the unique needs of the growing population of cancer survivors and to enhance our ability to address those needs.
+OCS works to promote a better understanding of unique needs of the growing population of cancer survivors, and to enhance our ability to address them.

 Researchers at the National Cancer Institute have estimated that 623,405 people in the United States were living with metastatic breast, prostate, lung, colorectal, or bladder cancer or metastatic melanoma as of 2018, and that number is expected to increase to 693,452 by the year 2025.